Harmxn02/ML-Project/README.md

 ## TODO

-1. **It's 200 applicants, not 150**
-2. Actually finalize the project :)
+1. Actually finalize the project :)
-3. **Remember** to also include the `html` versions of the notebooks
-4. Check, double check and triple check for mistakes
+2. Check, double check and triple check for mistakes
-5. Reformat the code
+3. Reformat the code
-6. Adjust markdown sections of notebooks to be more clear
+4. Adjust markdown sections of notebooks to be more clear
-7. Export list of users with the other metrics (explained in `.docx`)

 ## Content of this repository